mkratky/docparser/README.md

 ## Step 4: Create an Object Storage Bucket
 Object storage will be used to contain the documents to index.
-In OCI console Go the menu
+In OCI console Go to the menu
   #### Storage
     Object Storage / Bucket
    Choose the right compartment